perriera/for_interfaces/linux/README.md

 - An interest in [Interface-driven programming](https://en.wikipedia.org/wiki/Interface-based_programming)

 ### Wish Case
-There are a number of ways to install Linux onto your computer with the variables being the type of computer you have and whatever operating system that is already on that hardware.
-In the case of install Linux as a virtual machine on top of a natively installed operating system is a preferred option when considering software development, (as this tends to be more practically).
-Installing Linux natively is an option but for development purposes can be more difficult with respect to restoring the Linux operating system from some form of malfunction.
-In effect it is a lot easier (and quicker) to restore a backup of a Linux instance and then retrace your steps to what may have caused the malfunction than it is try and isolate the malfuction.
+There are various methods to install Linux on your computer, depending on the type of computer you own and the existing operating system.
+Installing Linux as a virtual machine atop a native operating system is often preferred, especially for software development purposes, as it proves to be more practical.
+While installing Linux natively is also an option, it can pose challenges for development, particularly when it comes to restoring the Linux operating system in case of malfunction.
+In practice, it's much simpler and faster to restore a backup of a Linux instance and retrace your steps to identify the cause of the malfunction than to attempt to isolate the issue.

 - Pick a distribtion from the list below and install it on your machine (using a VM such as Virtual Box, Parallels Desktop or multipass):